EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the maximum fraction of water that root can uptake from soil layers as calibration parameter; hard coded for 2 soil layers
+Water uptake efficiency by roots set as a calibration parameter for each soil layer (for two soil layers).

 **Parameters**
 - **Fields**